-Perennial ryegrass toxicosis (or ryegrass staggers) can be a serious and widespread problem in livestock grazing perennial ryegrass dominant pastures during summer and autumn.
+Perennial ryegrass toxicosis can be a serious and widespread problem in livestock grazing perennial ryegrass-dominant pastures during summer and autumn.

-Outbreaks of perennial ryegrass toxicity occur annually and are most common in southern Victoria and Tasmania.
+Outbreaks of perennial ryegrass toxicity occur annually.
+They are most common in southern Victoria and Tasmania.

 Conditions when perennial ryegrass toxicosis is likely to occur

-Perennial ryegrass is the most commonly sown pasture grass in Australia.
+Perennial ryegrass (Lolium perenne) is the most commonly sown pasture grass in Australia.
 About 90% of established perennial ryegrass plants are infected with the endophyte fungus Neotyphodium lolii.
-The fungus is not harmful to the grass, but produces chemicals that can produce toxic effects in livestock.
+Commercially bred varieties of perennial ryegrass have their seed inoculated with endophyte fungus.